Thomas Cook & Son pioneered popular tourism, and has ranked among the largest travel agencies in the world for much of its history.

 Cook went to work as a gardener in Melbourne from the age of ten.
 His employer was a heavy drinker, and Cook noticed the detrimental effect this had on his business.

 Cook was apprenticed to a wood turner in Market Harborough, Leicestershire from the age of 14.
-He would sometimes begin work at two or three o’clock in the morning so that he could finish work early and indulge in his passion of fishing in the River Trent.
+He would sometimes begin work at two or three o’clock in the morning so that he could finish work early and indulge in his passion of fishing on the River Trent.

 Cook entered into business for himself from 1832, as a wood turner and cabinet market in Market Harborough.
 Cook became closely associated with the temperance movement from this time.